So I have a thing… at least for now.

 Every time I have a flare-up I have to wonder if that's correct, or if it's time for me to accept my fate and realize that this is something I need to resign to and learn to live with.
 Lately, it's feeling like every time I hit rock bottom, the ground opens up a huge sinkhole to reveal an even deeper rock bottom.

-While it's true that the highs have been getting higher, lately the lows have been getting lower as well and the sun is getting dimmer and dimmer in those low places.
+While it's true that the highs have been getting higher, lately the lows have been getting lower, and the sun is getting dimmer and dimmer in those low places.

 Cue the deep eye roll…

 How on earth will I ever know if any of it actually works if not one of them has ever been completed?
 Why do I let myself get so distracted by every new shiny object?
-Bigger question…why do I let my high energy self believe that I'm going to be able to complete all of this stuff at the same time.
+Bigger question… why do I let my high energy self believe that I'm going to complete all of this stuff at the same time?
 Only to lose my footing and come crashing down to the rocks below.
 Again having to start at square one.

-As I sit at the bottom of my cavern, making plans for how to get out of this place, yet again, I hesitate and begin to wonder…
+As I sit at the bottom of my cavern, making plans for how to get out of this place, yet again, I hesitate and wonder…

 Is it even worth all the struggle?
 All the pain, the time, the EFFORT?
 Will this fight even win me the war?

 It's small, but it's still there.
 Reflecting down into the depths, at the bottom of the cavern, far enough down to be seen by my teary eyes.
 Shining and glinting away, proving that there is a light somewhere.
 Allowing me to muster just enough strength to begin the slow ascent back to the surface above.

 Glaring me in the face again.
 For now, I have this limitation and sometimes I can't do everything I want to do… not even close.
 So, I need to find one thing to commit to and stick to it, to full completion.
 That should help with the overwhelm and not seeing it through.
 How to decide what that will be?